-(Ahead of World Oceans Day this Saturday, June 8, Cool Green Science is running posts this week looking at the science and issues of marine restoration.
+(Ahead of World Oceans Day, June 8, 2013, Cool Green Science ran posts looking at the science and issues of marine restoration.
 Here’s more information on Restoration Week and what the Conservancy is doing to restore marine habitats such as coral reefs, eelgrass, shellfish, and mangroves.)

 Here’s something you may not realize about mangroves: They are opportunistic weeds.

 Given half the chance, mangroves settle quickly, grow fast, thrive and bear much fruit in the toughest of places.

 They have to be this way – they live in muddy coastal waters which are among the most dynamic places on the planet.
 It’s the narrow line between land and sea: sometimes wet, sometimes dry, sometimes salty, sometimes fresh.
 These are places ripped by storms.
 Places where sediment can be dumped by the ton, or scoured away by waves and currents.

 But mangroves have been hammered by human development: cleared and drained, the rich soil banked up to keep the sea out or to control its flow, creating rice paddies or shrimp ponds.
 Elsewhere, the level land has become roads, airports, industrial complexes, marinas or waterfront homes.
 And all too often, such schemes fail.

 Disease affects the aquaculture, the drained soils dry out and turn acidic, the expensive infrastructure is lost to the relentless scour or pounding of the ocean.
 What then?
 No mangroves, no fish, no aquaculture, and a crippling cycle of ongoing, expensive coastal engineering.
 Consider Guyana, where drained mangroves provided critical, fertile agricultural plains — until the dikes were breached and the soil became saline.
 Now even the huge concrete bunds are collapsing into the eroding shore.

 But this is not a gloomy blog post.